Getting Started in 3mm: FAQ

 Feedback controllers are widely used.
 Modern motors appear to give no problems, but older motors such as those in Triang locomotives may suffer from overheating.

 Some modellers are trying out DCC.
-Provided your locomotives have suitable motors and perform well, and in particular pick up current reliably, there appears to be no problem, but it's a good idea to get your locomotive to work well under DC before converting it to DCC.
+Provided your locomotives have suitable motors and perform well, and in particular pick up current reliably, there appears to be no problem, but it may be good idea to get your locomotive to work well under DC before converting it to DCC.
 N scale decoders can usually be fitted, and in some cases OO/HO ones.

 12 What would be a good wagon to start with?

-Apart from the Slater's SL1/SL6 wagons already mentioned, the Parkside wagons offered by the Society (code beginnning PP in the Society lists) are high quality, go together easily, and include examples from pre-grouping to modern; you'll need wheels, bearings and couplings of your choice, and of course paint and transfers.
-For a wider choice, apart from the Society, other wagons are available mainly from Finney&Smith (including some distinctive and some older period examples) and 3SMR
+The Parkside wagons offered by the Society (code beginnning PP in the Society lists) are high quality, go together easily, and include examples from pre-grouping to modern; you'll need wheels, bearings and couplings of your choice, and of course paint and transfers.
+The Society offers some transfers while 3SMR offers 3mm versions of a number of Modelmaster transfers.
+For a wider choice, apart from the Society, other wagons are available mainly from Finney&Smith (including some distinctive and some older period examples) and 3SMR.

 13 What would be a good locomotive to start with?